Finding an Organic Balance

 Take synthetic pesticides for example.
 Even those neutral to the debate note the shakiness of their safety.
 According to WebMD, “The amount of man-made pesticide residues found in conventional foods is still well below the level that the Environmental Protection Agency has deemed unsafe.
 The real issue is whether these small doses, over years and decades, might add up to an increased health risk down the line.”

 Scientists and researchers cannot dispute the fact that there are indeed potential dangers from pesticides.
 From personal family experience, I know that certain cancers are suspected to be caused by prolonged exposure to synthetic pesticides.
 In my opinion, the words “suspected” and “prolonged” are not enough for me to take a chance.
-As a mother, especially with a baby whose system is a clean slate and also more vulnerable, I won’t take any chances with my children’s health if I know there is a safer alternative.
+As a mother, especially with a baby whose system is a clean slate, I won’t take any chances with his health if I know there is a safer alternative.

 Here are a few basic points about what it means when something is produced organically: